The global SaaS market is booming, and this growth is expected to continue through 2030, with a compound annual growth rate of 19.7%

 If your activation rate is low, it shows that while people are getting attracted to your tool, they’re not finding the experience meaningful or understanding how to move forward.

-In such a case, improve the onboarding experience or provide content in the form of real case studies and how-to articles for getting started with your product.
+To improve this number, you could optimize the onboarding experience or provide content in the form of real case studies and how-to articles for getting started with your product.

 Lifetime value